tejasrr19/balanceTheBooks/README.md

 5. I would read a certain set of data records from the CSV and store them in memory and assign them to facilities as required.
 Since I have written this solution using NodeJS, the batch of loans are still going to be iterated over and assigned to facilities one after the other.

 6. With the same interest rate, we can break the tie if we consider more constraints on the facility such as the same state or the geographically closest state of the bank gets the business.
-We can also consider the difference in default likelihood as another option to break the tie.
+We can also consider the difference in max default likelihood amongst banks as another option to break the tie.

 ## TODO